bongochong/CombinedPrivacyBlockLists/README.md

 **Descriptions**

-- [**newhosts-final.hosts**](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/newhosts-final.hosts): Is a comprehensive hosts file which blocks known ad, exploit, and tracking servers, taken from MVPS<sup>1</sup>, PGL Yoyo<sup>2</sup>, Malware Domain List<sup>3</sup>, hpHosts<sup>4</sup> and AdGuard<sup>5</sup>, along with some supplementary entries for increased protection<sup>6</sup>, then merged, sorted and deduped.
+- [**newhosts-final.hosts**](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/newhosts-final.hosts): Is a comprehensive hosts file which blocks known ad, exploit, and tracking servers.
+It is pulled from MVPS<sup>1</sup>, PGL Yoyo<sup>2</sup>, Malware Domain List<sup>3</sup>, hpHosts<sup>4</sup> and EasyList<sup>5</sup>, along with some supplementary entries for increased protection against telemetry and spyware<sup>6</sup>.
+It is then merged, sorted and deduped.
 This list is compatible with all operating systems that make use of a hosts file (obviously this includes Windows, OS X, LiGnux and more).
 It works great with mobile VPN ad-blocking solutions too.
 Notably enhanced privacy and security awaits you. _There is also an [IPv6 version](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/newhosts-final-IPv6.hosts), and an experimental [version for both IPv4 and IPv6](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/newhosts-final-Dual.hosts)._

 + [**combined-final-win.dat**](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/combined-final-win.dat): Is a DAT-format IP block list suitable for use in torrent clients like Halite for Windows.<sup>7</sup> The list is merged from BlueTack levels 1 and 2, then deduped and sorted.<sup>8</sup> This will come in especially handy on public trackers.